sshanshans/stat140/content/tips.md

 <hr>

-##### <a name="success"></a>Q: Are we having class everyday?
+##### <a name="attendance"></a>Q: Are we having class everyday?
 What happens if I have to miss a class?

 Yes, we are having class meetings everyday during the week, and I expect you to come to class and participate in full.
-However, there is no penalty for not attending class.
-If you have to miss a class, you do not need to get this excused, but do not expect help in this case, and do not make a habit of this.
+However, there is no direct penalty for not attending class.
+If you have to miss a class, you do not need to get this excused, but you are responsible for learning the materials on your own in this case, and do not make a habit of this.
 I will post the recorded lecture each day within 48 hours.

 <hr>